-The Voice Disorders Center at University Health Care provides many management options for voice disorders (behavioral, pharmaceutical, surgical).
+The Voice Disorders Center at University of Utah Health provides many management options for voice disorders (behavioral, pharmaceutical, surgical).
 Our team of specialists is trained in the latest technology in voice, airway, and swallowing disorders.

 We treat the following conditions:

 - Spasmodic dysphonia